 But there are some cities on the south coast that are extremely pleasant while also being slightly more affordable than the main tourist destinations in England.

 One of those would be Southampton.
 An interesting city when it comes to culture – especially with regards to the music scene.
-Southampton also offers better weather than most places in England.
+Southampton also offers better weather than most places in England, although that’s not saying much.

 Some good alternatives would be Bournemouth, Portsmouth and Plymouth, all located within the vicinity of So’ton and all worth visiting for a few days if you ever get the chance.